ENME480/Lab-Code/Week 11 - Inverse Kinematics Lab/IK_Lab.md

 ## Objectives

-- Use inverse kinematics (FK) to compute the required joint angles of a UR3e robot arm for its end effector to reach a specific point.
+- Use inverse kinematics (IK) to compute the required joint angles of a UR3e robot arm for its end effector to reach a specific point.
 - Determine if the laser pointer is close to the predicted cartesian coordinates.
 - Publish commands to control the UR3e robot in ROS2 and visualize results.